viacheslav-lasukov/PMBoK6/Artefacts/Project Charter.md

 ---
 Section: "1.2.6.3"
-Page: 34
+Page: "34"
 Started By: "[[4.1 Develop Project Charter]]"
 tags:
   - "#project-document"
+Categories:
-Category: "Project Document"
+  - "Project Document"
 ---
 # Description
 Document issued by the project sponsor that formally authorizes the existence of a project and provides the project manager with the authority to apply organizational resources to project activities